dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

 ### 1. You Want the Desktop App (Scenario E)

 **Evidence:**
-- You're worried plugin limits you
+- You're worried module limits you
 - You've documented enterprise-scale architecture
 - You keep saying "native application"
-- Plugin feels like settling
+- module feels like settling

-**Accept this truth:** You want to build a real product, not a plugin.
+**Accept this truth:** You want to build a real product, not a module.

 ---